broosele/units/README.md

 ## Things to add
+* adding more derived quantities
+* adding more units
 * better system to work with temperatures
 * integration of the python standard Time module
 * non-integer powers of quantities